- There are several ways to help reduce taxes and maximize benefits.

 Social Security and Medicare taxes

 In addition to federal and possibly state income taxes, you will pay Social Security and Medicare taxes on any wages earned in retirement.
-There is no age limit on these withholdings, nor any exemption for any sort of Social Security benefits status.
+(Income from investments, pension benefits, and money withdrawn from an IRA or 401(k) are excluded.)
+There is no age limit on these withholdings, nor is there any exemption for any sort of Social Security benefits status.

 The good news is that these earnings can also count toward the calculation of your benefits: Social Security monitors your earnings record each year and will increase your benefit, if appropriate, based on these additional earnings.